-- All numerical information provided with respect to those underlying mortgage loans is provided on an approximate basis. - All weighted average information provided with respect to those underlying mortgage loans reflects a weighting by their respective Cut-off Date Principal Balances. - In calculating the Cut-off Date Principal Balances of the underlying mortgage loans, we have assumed that- - 1. all scheduled payments of principal and/or interest due on the underlying mortgage loans on or before their respective due dates in November 2015, are timely made; and - 2. there are no prepayments or other unscheduled collections of principal with respect to any underlying mortgage loans during the period from their due dates in October 2015 up to and including November 1, 2015. - When information with respect to mortgaged real properties is expressed as a percentage of the initial mortgage pool balance, the percentages are based upon the Cut-off Date Principal Balances of the related underlying mortgage loans. - Whenever we refer to a particular mortgaged real property by name, we mean the property identified by that name on Exhibit A-1.
+- All numerical information provided with respect to those underlying mortgage loans is provided on an approximate basis. - All weighted average information provided with respect to those underlying mortgage loans reflects a weighting by their respective Cut-off Date Principal Balances. - In calculating the Cut-off Date Principal Balances of the underlying mortgage loans, we have assumed that- - 1. all scheduled payments of principal and/or interest due on the underlying mortgage loans on or before their respective due dates in April 2015, are timely made; and - there are no prepayments or other unscheduled collections of principal with respect to any underlying mortgage loans during the period from their due dates in March 2015 up to and including on April 1, 2015. - When information with respect to mortgaged real properties is expressed as a percentage of the initial mortgage pool balance, the percentages are based upon the Cut-off Date Principal Balances of the related underlying mortgage loans. - Two (2) groups of underlying mortgage loans (each, a "Crossed Loan Group"), collectively representing 5.9% of the initial mortgage pool balance, are each made up of underlying mortgage loans that are cross-collateralized and cross-defaulted with each other.
+Unless otherwise indicated, for each Crossed Loan Group, we present the information regarding such Crossed Loan Group as separate loans.
+However, each underlying mortgage loan the Crossed Loan Group is treated as having the Cut-off Date Loan-to-Value Ratio, the Maturity Loan-to-Value Ratio, the Cut-off Date Balance/Unit and the historical and Underwritten Debt Service Coverage Ratios of such group of cross-collateralized and cross-defaulted mortgage loans.
+None of the underlying mortgage loans is cross-collateralized or cross-defaulted with any mortgage loan that is not in the issuing entity. - Whenever we refer to a particular mortgaged real property by name, we mean the property identified by that name on Exhibit A-1.
 Whenever we refer to a particular underlying mortgage loan by name, we mean the underlying mortgage loan secured by the mortgaged real property identified by that name on Exhibit A-1. - Statistical information regarding the underlying mortgage loans may change prior to the Closing Date due to changes in the composition of the mortgage pool prior to that date.

-Mortgage Loans with Affiliated Borrowers
+Cross-Collateralized Mortgage Loans and Mortgage Loans with Affiliated Borrowers